-4(d) Where applicable, v in delivering the policies N3, B1, B2, B3, S1, S2 a Change Adaptation Prog s and propo nd S3 in the sals referenced N1, N2, Scottish Climate If the body is listed in the Prodelivery of one or more polic N1, N2, N3, B1,B2, B3, S1, S1, Progress made by the body the report year.
-If it is not resproposal under a particular of progress made' column for t ogramme as a cies and propo S2 and S3, pr in delivering e sponsible for o objective ente a body responsible for the osals under the objectives ovide details of the each policy or proposal in delivering any policy or (a) This refers to the program before the Scottish Parliame Change (Scotland) Act 2009 most recent one is entitled "( Change Adaptation Program ent under sect (asp 12) whi Climate Read ion 53(2) of the Climate ch currently has effect.
-The y Scotland: Scottish Climate Objective Objective reference Theme Policy / Proposal reference Delivery progress made Comments Understand the effects of climate change and their impacts on the natural environment.
-N1 Natural Environment N/A RTPs do not appear in the list o who 'will deliver'.
+4(d) Where applicable, who delivering the policies and B1, B2, B3, S1, S2 and S3 Adaptation Programme(a) d proposals in the Scotti referenced N1, N2, N3, ish Climate Change If the body is listed in the Prog delivery of one or more policie N2, N3, B1,B2, B3, S1, S2 an by the body in delivering each not responsible for delivering objective enter "N/A" in the 'D objective. es and proposa d S3, provide of policy or prop any policy or p als under the objectives N1, details of the progress made osal in the report year.
+If it is roposal under a particular (a) This refers to the programs before the Scottish Parliamen (Scotland) Act 2009 (asp 12) one is entitled "Climate Ready Adaptation Programme" dated t under sectior which currently scotland: Sco 53(2) of the Climate Change has effect.
+The most recent Objective Objective Theme Policy / Proposal reference Delivery progress made Comments Understand the effects of climate change and their impacts on the natural environment.
+N1 Natural Environment N/A RTPs do not appear in the list of bodies who 'will deliver'.
 Support a healthy and diverse natural environment with capacity to adapt.
-N2 Natural Environment N/A RTPs do not appear in the list owno 'will deliver'.
+N2 Natural Environment N/A RTPs do not appear in the list of bodies who 'will deliver'.
 Sustain and enhance the benefits, goods and services that the natural environment provides.
-N3 Natural Environment N/A RTPs do not appear in the list owno 'will deliver'.
+N3 Natural Environment N/A RTPs do not appear in the list of bodies who 'will deliver'.
 Understand the effects of climate change and their impacts on buildings and infrastructure networks.
-B1 Buildings and infrastructure networks N/A RTPs do not appear in the list of who 'will deliver'.
-Provide the knowledge, skills and tools to manage climate change impacts on buildings and B2 Buildings and infrastructure networks N/A RTPs do not appear in the list o who 'will deliver'.
+B1 Buildings and infrastructure networks N/A RTPs do not appear in the list of bodies who 'will deliver'.
+Provide the knowledge, skills and tools to manage climate change impacts on buildings and infrastructure.
+B2 Buildings and infrastructure networks N/A RTPs do not appear in the list of bodies who 'will deliver'.
+Increase the resilience of buildings and infrastructure networks to sustain and enhance the benefits and services provided. В3 Buildings and infrastructure networks N/A RTPs do not appear in the list of bodies who 'will deliver'.
+Understand the effects of climate change and their impacts on people, homes and communities.
+S1 Society N/A RTPs do not appear in the list of bodies who 'will deliver'.
+Increase the awareness of the impacts of climate change to enable people to adapt to future extreme weather events.
+Society N/A RTPs do not appear in the list of bodies who 'will deliver'.
+Support our health services and emergency responders to enable them to respond effectively to the increased pressures associated with a changing climate.
+S 3 Society N/A RTPs do not appear in the list of bodies who will deliver.